NOW is our time to step up.

-Having 5 locations in the Greater Sudbury area, he’s 100% vested in Sudbury and it’s growth, but boy, this had him “shook up”, seeing the Retail Apocalypse materializing far quicker than anyone had ever anticipated.
+Having 5 locations in the Greater Sudbury area, he’s 100% vested in Sudbury and its growth, but boy, this had him shook up, seeing the Retail Apocalypse materializing far more quickly than anyone had ever anticipated.

 Sales are down or dropping, traffic has slowed, and overall engagement and energy simply isn’t what it used to be.